 Camping under the stars and in dorm share accommodation on this tour through Western Australia.
 Start in in the capital, Perth, you'll be spotting dolphins in Monkey Mia and snorkelling the beautiful reef out of Coral Bay.
 Take a swim in Karijini National Park and hike through national parks.
 We'll also take you to Exmouth, Carnarvon, Cable Beach and New Norcia along the way.
-The tour ends in Broome in the Kimberley on the evening of day 14.
 An adventure for those who are after a true no frills experience.

 AUD $1815.00EUR €1260.00GBP £1085.00